-I have only completed 5 chapters in the single-player campaign and so far I reckon the story is quite interesting.
+I have completed all 9 chapters in the single-player campaign and I reckon the story is quite interesting.
 I guess it should not be a surprise since the developers got Gav Thorpe to work the plot.
 Although good, it did feel a bit short.
 Maybe expecting Horus Rising is too much as it was more like The Wolf of Ash and Fire.

 The best way to introduce the story is to watch the introduction video.

 The sounds are awesome.
 The guns sound powerful.
 Whacking with your fist or sword gives a very satisfying contact sound, even when hitting walls or railings.
 The ambient sounds and that of the Genestealers also sound awesome.